Using Automated Defect Analysis on IFM Images¶

 - NOMAD Uploads page:

-Navigate to your Uploads page, reachable underPUBLISH > Uploads
+Navigate to your Uploads page, reachable underPUBLISH > Uploads. - Enter upload:

 You might need to create a new new upload using or edit an existing one.